debbiediscovers/twitter/README.md

 - free courses from Thinkful
 - Udacity
 - Microsoft's Visual Studio
+- many more..

-**Eligibility:** Any student age above 13 who is enrolled in a full time degree or diploma course is eligible to apply for the Github Education Student Pack.
+**ELIGIBILITY:** Any student age above 13 who is enrolled in a full time degree or diploma course is eligible to apply for the Github Education Student Pack.

 Read more about it on my blog post: [Free Domain for Students: But What's the Catch?](http://debbiediscovers.com/blog/free-domain-for-students/).